YazZHh/CanalBot/README.md

 ```

 ## What does this script do ?
-It will check for new episodes in the RSS every 7 minutes *(exactly 7 minutes to avoid getting tempban from DNS servers or Nyaa)* and if it finds one, it will download and encode *(you can choose between encoding or copying the file)* the episode to the selected location
+It will check for new episodes in the RSS every 7 minutes and if it finds one, it will download and encode the episode to the selected location
+(exactly 7 minutes to avoid getting tempban from DNS servers or Nyaa, you can choose between encoding or copying the file)

 **This script was intended to work with Erai-raws's torrents, giving the script another RSS feed will break the script.**